AA1999/Disthon/README.md

 Discord API wrapper for Python built from scratch

-We're looking for contributors, feel free to join the support server and apply to get access.
+We're looking for contributors, feel free to join the support server and join our team.
+All PRs are more than welcome, this project is supposed to be a community project.